 Transitions LifeCare is committed to providing outstanding learning opportunities to future healthcare leaders and providers.
 We believe that by exposing students to first-hand experiences with patients and families facing serious life-limiting or terminal illness, we can de-myth and de-mystify common misconceptions many have about death and end-of-life care.

-Transitions LifeCare has received national recognition as a high quality, leading provider of palliative and end-of-life care serving over 6,000 families annually in the Triangle area of North Carolina.
-Over 130 students are selected annually to participate as visitors or interns to see first-hand how an interdisciplinary team provides high quality, compassionate, patient-centered care in our community.
+Transitions LifeCare has received national recognition as a high quality, leading provider of palliative and end-of-life care serving more than 6,000 families annually in the Triangle area of North Carolina.
+More than 130 students are selected annually to participate as visitors or interns to see first-hand how an interdisciplinary team provides high quality, compassionate, patient-centered care in our community.

 We offer two types of student experiences:

 - Visitor (Shadowing): a student who shadows and observes our staff doing their daily work.
 Visitor opportunities range from one to five days and can be either clinical or non-clinical/ administrative.
 The student observes only and provides no direct patient contact or care.

 - Intern: a student with a learning experience longer than five days.
 Internships may last a semester or up to one year, depending on the student’s program and goals.
 Each internship is unique, and interns are selected on a case-by-case basis depending on the student’s goals and staff availability to meet those goals.

 - Clinical Academic Intern: the student visits patients and may or may not provide direct hands-on patient care.

 - Administrative Academic Intern: the student assists with administrative and office projects and does not visit patients or provide patient care.

 Visitors are required to complete the Student Application and the HIPAA/Confidentiality Form.